farrell0/MongoDB-Developers-Notebook/README.md

 >Getting ready for 2017 !
 >
->Until that time, please chec out 2016 ?
+>Until that time, please check out 2016 ?